aneeshdurg/AirBrush/README.md

 	-d  prints the position of the pointer to the console

 	-v  displays the video input with detected points

+	-c Allows to specify the BGR values of the color of the brush being detected.

+	   (Default is yellow)

 Holding the brush relatively still for 3 or more seconds sends a mouse click.
 The video input is taken from the first availible webcam.